Hawazma tribe: Character, appearance and costumes

-Sociological issues: gender, health and education

-Baggara are mostly illiterate.
-In the early days, they look to the school as a way to alienate their kids, to teach them moral delinquencies, to distract them from Baggara way of life: cattle herding and nomadic movement.
-Young Baggara look after cows daylong, they return to Baggara camp during evening times.
-Baggara lack clean drinking water, health clinics, electricity, television, radio and other forms of media.
-Pregnant women rarely visit clinics or doctors.
-Female genital circumcision is common.
-Facial scarring called Shoulokh, lips sticking, and braided hair are usual practices among women.

-Women represent an important workforce; they milk cows, prepare meals, raise kids, market dairy products, build houses, and participate in crop cultivation.
-Baggara youth are cheerful group in the Baggara families; their main mental set to look for festivals, rituals, dancing gossip around for abstinence and only supervises young kids to range cattle.
-Men are completely idle during dry seasons, play Dala (sort of cards played with sticks) and coordinate the meager activity during summer such as delivering grains to mills and bringing the daily family grocery from women's marketed-dairy-product money.
-Baggara raise huge herds, never for marketing, but for prestige.
-The wealth and prestige is determined by the size of one's herds.
+Baggara from a sociological perspective

+The traditional society of the Baggara is characterized by a high rate of illiteracy.
+Historically, they have generally resisted formal education, believing that schools alienate children, teach "moral criminality," and distract them from nomadic life, such as herding cattle.
+As a result, Bagara teenagers usually tend to livestock throughout the day before returning to camp in the evening.
+The Bagala community has long faced a lack of infrastructure for health and medical conditions, including: lack of clean drinking water, sanitation clinics and electricity; Little contact with modern media such as television and radio; Pregnant women rarely receive prenatal care or professional medical assistance.
+In addition, female genital mutilation (FGM) is widespread, while facial scarring (Shoulokh), lip adhesions, and traditional hair braids are common body grooming practices for women.
+Gender division of labor and social roles, in which women perform the primary labor, including milking, cooking, raising children, selling dairy products, building houses, and farming, form the core of the household economy.
+Men are more likely to be at leisure during the dry season, engaged in recreational activities (such as playing Dala cards), and engaged in limited seasonal work (such as transporting grain to the mill or shopping for household goods).
+The youth group is interested in festivals, rituals and dances, and is also responsible for supervising the grazing of young children.
+The Bagara do not raise their cattle primarily for market purposes, but as a symbol of wealth and prestige - an individual's social status is directly dependent on the size of their herd.
 The work of anthropologist Barbara Michael work is a large contribution to the subject of Hawazma socio-enonomics.

 Beginnings of conflict

 Beginning in early 1983, radio broadcasts by South Sudanese rebels alarmed the people of South Kordofan and increased tensions in the area.

 Soon after, weapons started to appear on the black market.
 The military started recalling retirees and drafting young men for service.
 The weapons trade was flourishing with gun sellers roaming the Baggara villages and nomad camps.
 The militiamen given themselves roles to protect the Baggara camps and fight to defend the villages.

-Nomeri's regime began arming Messiria Zurug and Messiria Humr to balance the rebel attack on Abyei area.
+Gaafar Nimeiry's regime began arming Messiria Zurug and Messiria Humr, known as the Muraheleen milita, to balance the rebel attack on Abyei area.
 The rebels attacked a Chevron Oil Company site, killing four Chevron employees.
 Also, they attacked the Baggara campuses to acquire cattle for food.
 Now the war completely broke at southwest of South Kordofan.
 By the end of Normeri's regime, in 1985, South Kordofan was in chaos although other parts of Kordofan were peaceful.